 Why Patience Pays Off When You're Building Financial Security

-The key to success in this effort is to have a long-term finance and investment strategy that provides a road map so you know where you're going.
+The key to success in this effort is to have a strong finance and investment strategy that provides a roadmap so you know where you're going.
 With this clear plan and vision in place, you may find it easier to stay the course and avoid acting on impulse.
+That's how to build financial security over the long term.

 One decision at a time

-One of the reasons why sticking to future goals can be so tough is that they can feel far-off or intangible.
+One of the reasons sticking to future goals can be so tough is that they can feel far off or intangible.
 That's why it can be helpful to start by thinking in terms of individual spending decisions.

 Often, we end up undermining our best intentions by using short-term debt to make purchases that might not fit our larger goals.
 Credit cards are a common example of this.
 It's hard to really see the impact of these purchases until after we've made them.

-Consider that $10 lunch you put on your credit card when you didn't meal-prep.
+Consider that $10 lunch you put on your credit card when you didn't meal prep.
 Depending on how much interest your credit card charges and whether you maintain a balance, you may end up paying more for the lunch than it originally cost.
-Over time, that interest can add up, especially if you use your card to buy food or other items multiple times per week.
+Over time, this interest can add up, especially if you use your card to buy food or other items multiple times per week.

 While infrequent splurges on an occasional night out aren't going to make or break your financial goals, repeated use of short-term credit can create ballooning balances and negatively affect your credit score.
-Because your credit rating may impact how much you pay for larger purchases like a house or a car, it could cost you even more in the long run than the interest you're paying on your credit card.
+Because your credit rating may impact how much you pay for larger purchases like a house or car, it could cost you even more in the long run than the interest you're paying on your credit card.
+For this reason, it's wise to watch your balances and check your credit score often.

 How to invest for the long haul